SO...... you want to adopt a rescue Sheltie. Thank you!!

 Shelties can be very shy with strangers.
 A sheltie will be very affectionate and loving with its owners, but may be very shy with strangers.
 If you are looking for a dog that will run and greet everyone who comes to visit you..... this may not be the breed for you.
 Often, a sheltie will hide when a stranger comes over.
 Please consider this if you plan on hiring strangers to care for your sheltie while you are gone.

 Most Shelties are NOT good with toddlers and small children.
-We suggest you wait until your child is at least 7 or 8 years old..
-We will sometimes have a Sheltie available that would do well with toddlers, but this is not the "norm".
+We suggest you wait until your child is at least 9 or 10 years old..
 Most Shelties are somewhat sound and movement sensitive..... so unless your child is unusually calm and quiet, we discourage it.
 I know that "Lassie" was great with Timmy...... but Collies are NOT the same as Shelties.
 They are a totally different breed, TRUST US.

 Please consider this....
 Many people buy a puppy........and then work and work and work to get that puppy to behave like a mature adult.
 Please consider the chewing, the potty accidents, the crying in the crate, the constant attention a puppy needs when making an adoption decision.
 If you want a dog to act like a mature adult, then don't adopt a puppy!